buildpacks/rfcs/text/0000-builder-spec.md

 * **[Platform][platform-docs]** &rarr; A **platform** uses a lifecycle, buildpacks (packaged in a builder), and application source code to produce an OCI image.
 * **[Stack][stack-docs]** &rarr; A stack provides the buildpack lifecycle with build-time and run-time environments in the form of images.
 * **[Lifecycle][lifecycle-docs]** &rarr; The lifecycle orchestrates buildpack execution, then assembles the resulting artifacts into a final app image.
+* **Extension Spec** &rarr; An extension spec defines soemthing that is an optional add-on for Cloud Native Buildpacks systems, but not required to be considered `spec` compliant.

 # Motivation
 [motivation]: #motivation